Q.What airlines serve the Chattanooga Airport?

 A. Please see TSA's list of Prohibited Items.

 Passengers are encouraged to pack their carry-on bag with only items they need immediate access to upon arriving at their destination.
-Again, check the TSA website for Traveler Tips for the most up-to-date list.
+Again, check the TSA website for questions regarding what is allowed in a carry-on bag.

 Q. How many carry-on bags am I allowed?